microsoft/CsWinRT/docs/authoring.md

 **Application Manifest file**

-For native consumption of C#/WinRT components, you also need to create an [application manifest file](https://docs.microsoft.com/windows/win32/sbscs/application-manifests) named `YourNativeApp.exe.manifest`.
+For consumption of C#/WinRT components from unpackaged applications, you need to create an [application manifest file](https://docs.microsoft.com/windows/win32/sbscs/application-manifests) named `YourNativeApp.exe.manifest`.
 The application manifest file must specify activatable Windows Runtime classes in the DLL that the application will be making use of.
 At runtime, this directs activation of the component’s classes.
 See the [sample manifest file](https://github.com/microsoft/CsWinRT/tree/master/src/Samples/AuthoringDemo/CppConsoleApp/CppConsoleApp.exe.manifest) for an example.

 Follow these steps to add an application manifest file to your project: